fivetran/dbt_xero_source/README.md

 ## Contributions

 Additional contributions to this package are very welcome!
 Please create issues or open PRs against `master`.
-Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.
+Check out the [Discourse post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Resources:
 - Find all of Fivetran's pre-built dbt packages in our [dbt hub](https://hub.getdbt.com/fivetran/)